CreamFirst/cream-bot-messenger/sunny-prompt.md

-Do not ask follow-up questions unless they continue.
+Do not ask follow-ups unless they continue.